SharePoint/sp-dev-docs/docs/spfx/library-component-tutorial.md

 ---
-title: Building solutions with the library component type in SharePoint Framework
+title: Build solutions with the library component type in SharePoint Framework
-description: Building solutions with the library component type in SharePoint Framework ms.date: 05/15/2020 ms.prod: sharepoint
+description: Build solutions with the library component type in SharePoint Framework ms.date: 06/19/2020 ms.prod: sharepoint
 localization_priority: Priority
 ---

-# Building solutions with the library component type in SharePoint Framework
+# Build solutions with the library component type in SharePoint Framework

+In this tutorial, you'll create a SharePoint Framework (SPFx) library component and use it within a client-side web part.

 ## How to create a third-party SPFx library

-1. Using the instructions [here](https://docs.microsoft.com/sharepoint/dev/spfx/set-up-your-development-environment), set up the dev environment.
 1. Create a new project directory in your favorite location

-    ```shell
+    ```console
     md corporate-library
     ```

 1. Go to the project directory

-    ```shell
+    ```console
     cd corporate-library
     ```

 1. Create a new library by running the Yeoman SharePoint Generator

-    ```shell
+    ```console
     yo @microsoft/sharepoint
     ```

-1. When prompted:
 1. When prompted, enter the following values (*select the default option for all prompts omitted below*):

-    - **Do you want to allow the tenant admin the choice of being able to deploy the solution to all sites immediately without running any feature deployment or adding apps in sites?**: Y
+    - **Do you want to allow the tenant admin the choice of being able to deploy the solution to all sites immediately without running any feature deployment or adding apps in sites?**: Yes
     - **Which type of client-side component to create?**: Library
     - **What is your Library name?**: CorporateLibrary
     - **What is your Library description?**: CorporateLibrary description

 1. Once the project is scaffolded, you'll see the library created with an **index.ts** file containing an export from the `CorporateLibrary` created.
-1. Open the solution in your favorite editor and navigate to **src\corporateLibrary\CorporateLibraryLibrary.ts**
+1. Open the solution in your favorite editor and navigate to **src/corporateLibrary/CorporateLibraryLibrary.ts**
 1. You'll notice that a default method, `name()` has been created.
 Rename this method as follows:

     ```typescript